ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 these time points within the normalized time point interval, the existing adjacent DevCCF atlases on either side can be warped to the desired time point.
 A subsequent call to one of the ANTsX template building functions then permits the construction of the template at that time point.
+Note that both of these usage examples can be found on the GitHub repository given above.